open-company/developer-onboarding/README.md

 * **Open Company Directory** - Founders sharing with their teams and beyond.
 * **Community** - Spread the word and knowledge and inspire more founders to open up.

 Like the open companies we promote and support, the [OpenCompany.io](https://opencompany.io) platform is completely transparent.
 The company supporting this effort, Transparency, LLC, is an open company.
-The [platform](https://github.com/open-company/open-company-web) is open source software, and open company data is [open data](https://en.wikipedia.org/wiki/Open_data) accessible through this platform API.
+The [platform](https://github.com/open-company/open-company-web) is open source software, and open company data is [open data](https://en.wikipedia.org/wiki/Open_data) accessible through the [platform API](https://github.com/open-company/open-company-api).

 Information for new developers.